 25. Place Des Vosges

-Located in the heart of Marais district, the Place des Vosges is the perfect spot to experience the culture and charm of Paris.
+Located in the heart of the Marais district, the Place des Vosges is the perfect spot to experience the culture and charm of Paris.
 Originally commissioned by Henry IV as a leisurely place for royals to walk around, the square was inaugurated in 1612 for the engagement of Louis XII and Anne of Austria.
-The original name of the square was Place Royal, but it changed to the Place des Vosges after the revolutionary war in the mid-18th century.
+The square’s original name was Place Royal, but it changed to the Place des Vosges after the Revolutionary War in the mid-18th century.

 The Place des Vosges is now a common gathering spot for Parisians to meet up with friends or to enjoy a break from the busyness of the city.
 The best way to experience all that this fantastic square has to offer is to simply wander around and take it all in.